 TARA CARIBOU is a crunchy neo-hippie who flourishes in the wilds of rural Alaska.
 Wrestling with OCD-related depression, persistent repetition of thoughts, and constant analysis, she allows her love of nature to drive her inspiration and peace.
-She has two full-length books of poetry and photographic art published, Fallen Star Rising, Four, and Euphoria in Blue.
+She has three books of poetry and photographic art published, Fallen Star Rising, Four, and Euphoria in Blue.
 You can find her writing and creating from the heart barefoot on the beach or deep in the woods.
 Read more of her work on her website.

 TJ is a Canadian blogger who primarily writes erotic musings, poetry, short stories, and dabbles in abstract art, using it as a vehicle for the exploration of her fetish with acrylic paint.
 She has been known to use various body parts as paintbrush, palette, and canvas.
 She talks to trees and wishes she had a pet snake…but will settle for a dog.

 TRISTAN DRUE ROGERS has had his writing and poetry featured in literary magazines (such as Vamp Cat, Genre: Urban Arts, Weird Mask, and more), and horror anthologies (such as 100 Word Horrors Book 3 & 4 by KJK Publishing and Twenty Twenty by Black Hare Press).
 More recently, he has poetry featured in The Poets Symphony anthology released by Raw Earth Ink.
 No More Kings, a sci-fi lite political novella set in North Texas, will be released by Running Wild Press sometime in 2020.
 Tristan lives with his lovely wife Sarah and their son Rhett in Texas.